tomjoht/documenting-apis/_docs/Publishing APIs/pubapis_api_blueprint.md

    ```

+	{: .note}
-	{% include note.html content="If the code isn't easy to copy and paste, you can [view and download the file here](http://idratherbewriting.com/files/publishingapidocs/apiblueprintweatherdata.md)." %}
+If the code isn't easy to copy and paste, you can [view and download the file here](http://idratherbewriting.com/files/publishingapidocs/apiblueprintweatherdata.md).

 5. Click **Save and Publish**.